coryinsiderz/rnodec.io/content/posts/sidebar-on-hugo.md

 ```
 And added the section in the "menu.icons" section of `config.toml`, and we now have a discord icon.

+And as a good citizen, [submit a pr to upstream project](https://gitlab.com/gabmus/hugo-ficurinia/-/merge_requests/6) to include this icon by default.

 # Conclusion

 In conclusion, hugo is cool.
-But moving on.
+But moving on...

 # Netlify FYI